This article is part of the Data Storage in Flutter series.

 Creating a Database

-|
+| |

-(line 7) annotation we mark our database class and specify the tables that should exist
+Using the @DriftDatabase (line 7) annotation we mark our database class and specify the tables that should exist

 in the database.

-constructor (line 9) requires us to pass in a QueryExecutor
+The super constructor (line 9) requires us to pass in a QueryExecutor object that opens the database.

-We can use the driftDatabase
+We can use the driftDatabase function for this case.

 In line 12 we need to specify a schema version.
 This becomes relevant when migrating between different versions of the database.

-|
+| |

-Finally, let’s implement the CakeRepository
+Finally, let’s implement the CakeRepository.

-For simple database operations as we use in this case, drift
+For simple database operations as we use in this case, drift offers us so-called managers.

 database.managers.cakeTable

-|
+| |

 Lines 11–13: To delete a single instance, we need to first create a filter on a

-as the “row class” deserialization happens automatically.Lines 19–26: Inserting takes a few more lines of code.
+watchfunction allows us to listen to changes to the table’s content.
+Since we specifiedCakeas the “row class” deserialization happens automatically.Lines 19–26: Inserting takes a few more lines of code.
 Here we have to use the

-attributes.Lines 29–37: Updating works similarly to inserting data.
+createfunction and manually map theCakeattributes.Lines 29–37: Updating works similarly to inserting data.
 The only difference is that we first need to

 Summary

-We specified a table that matches our data model, initialized a database and implemented the CakeRepository
+We specified a table that matches our data model, initialized a database and implemented the CakeRepository to create,

 update, delete and read data from the database.

-comes with a ton more of features.
+Of course, drift comes with a ton more of features.
 If you plan to use this package for your next app, I’d recommend

 you checking out the documentation: https://drift.simonbinder.eu.